The following is taken from CARS 2019 Rules and Regulations

 Rally Cross is an event where participants compete against the clock and total time taken over the competitive sections of the event determines placing.
 Rally Cross can be a competitive level, but must, first and foremost, be a training forum designed to accent the development of vehicle handling skills while limiting both top and average speeds attainable by competitors.

-27.2.1 A Rally Cross is an event generally held on an unpaved, flat surface, wherein the course generally consists of straight sections and connecting turns or corners.
+26.2.1 A Rally Cross is an event generally held on an unpaved, flat surface, wherein the course generally consists of straight sections and connecting turns or corners.
 Accent in course design is also placed on the general

-27.2.2 Two or more vehicles are permitted on the course simultaneously.
+26.2.2 Two or more vehicles are permitted on the course simultaneously.
 Organizers must take measures to insure that there will be no wheel to wheel racing or passing.
 Organizers may grant a re-run or issue a time

-27.2.3 Rally Cross events are to be insured under Rally Cross insurance, available through CARS.
+26.2.3 Rally Cross events are to be insured under Rally Cross insurance, available through CARS.
 The permit and event insurance certificate must be displayed at the event registration.

-27.2.4 All persons, involved in the event as participants, officials, workers, crew etc must sign the insurance waiver.
+26.2.4 All persons, involved in the event as participants, officials, workers, crew etc must sign the insurance waiver.

-27.2.6 A safety plan for each venue used must be submitted annually to the CARS Regional Director.
+26.2.6 A safety plan for each venue used must be submitted annually to the CARS Regional Director.
 A revised application must be submitted if there are significant changes to the organizational or course structure.

-27.3 Eligibilityof Competitors and Vehicles
+Eligibility of Competitors and Vehicles

 (a) The following documents, valid on the day(s) of the event, must be presented at registration: